m-idriss/badiag/README.md

 Iconly, icons that i used on this project, created by [Piqo Design](https://www.figma.com/@piqodesign)

 ## License
-Hungry is under MIT License.
+bookmaker is under MIT License.

 ## Donate